ATATC/CSISU23/README.md

    print(board)
    ```

 Notice that the model file must exist as `.model/23mxx.pth`.
-Make sure you set the working directory to the root of the project.
+You will find trained models under the folder `model`.
+I found `23m04` works the best.
+Rename the model you pick to `23mxx.pth` so that the program can successfully find it.

 #### Limitations